instructor-ai/instructor/README.md

 The script employs advanced schema usage to extract and cite specific details from a given context.
 The Fact class encapsulates each extracted detail, comprising the fact and a list of direct quotes from the context which act as supporting sources.
 Notably, the citation utilizes an approximate quote produced by the language model and leverages regex with edits to align the citation with an actual substring in the context.
 This mechanism significantly grounds the fact, ideally minimizing hallucinations.
 The substring methodology further enables flexible visualization of our citations, shifting from chunk-level references to more precise string-level references.

-### MultiSearch Function: Segmenting Single Requests into Multiple Search Queries
+### Segmenting Single Requests into Multiple Search Queries

 *Implications:* The MultiSearch function allows complex tasks to be broken down into simpler, manageable queries, thus enabling parallel processing and potentially improving efficiency and speed.
 It also opens up possibilities for more complex interactions and more robust responses from the AI.